 - Sam Tarly is threatened with one of these by his father if he doesn't leave to join the Night's Watch.
 Specifically, that he would be hunted down like a pig.
 So, not a particularly convincing "accident".
 House Tarly's sigil is, appropriately enough, a "striding huntsman".

 - Cersei also asks Ser Balman to arrange a hunting "accident" for Bronn.
-The honourable Ser Balman instead tries fighting Bronn openly in a knightly, tournament-like duel.
+The honorable Ser Balman instead tries fighting Bronn openly in a knightly, tournament-like duel.
 Which goes poorly.
 Dude really should have attempted the stealthy option: less embarrassing for all concerned.

 - The Clegane brothers' father is strongly rumored to have been killed in one such hunting "accident" arranged by Gregor.